eduvpn/documentation/SESSION_EXPIRY.md

 **NOTE**: if 0, or >1 are provided through your IdM, the default `sessionExpiry` will be used.

-Next, you need to enable specific values that are to be by your server.
-This is done by setting the `userSessionExpiryList` next to the `sessionExpiry` field in `/etc/vpn-user-portal/config.php`, for example:
+Next, you need to explicitly configure specific values that are to be supported by your server.
+This is done by setting the `userSessionExpiryList` next to the `sessionExpiry` field in `/etc/vpn-user-portal/config.php`.
+For example:

 ```
 'sessionExpiry' => 'P90D',